AnasBrital98/Most-Common-Algorithms-of-Machine-learning/README.md

-# Most Common Algorithms of Machine Learning
+# Most Common Machine Learning Algorithms
-This Repository contains The Implementation of this Algorithms :
+This Repository contains The Explanation and the Implementation of this Algorithms :

 * Linear Regression .
 * Logistic Regression .